just95/toml.dart/README.md

 The type and structure of the hash map should match the format described in the [next section](#data-structure).
 Additionally, the map may contain arbitrary keys and values that implement the `TomlEncodableKey` and `TomlEncodableValue` interfaces, respectively.
-Classes which implement those interfaces must define a `toTomlKey` or `toTomlValue` method whose return value is either implements the interface itself or is natively encodable by TOML.
+Classes which implement those interfaces must define a `toTomlKey` or `toTomlValue` method, respectively, whose return value is either implements the interface itself or is natively encodable by TOML.
+If an object cannot be encoded as a TOML key or value, a `TomlUnknownKeyTypeException` or `TomlUnknownValueTypeException` is thrown by `TomlDocument.fromMap`.

 An example for using the encoder and the `TomlEncodableValue` interface to encode a `Map` can be found in [`./example/toml_encoder`][toml-dart/example/toml_encoder].